Looking for the best reverse osmosis System / water filter for your home?

 While most RO systems have wastewater to pure water ratio of 4:1, the Home Master TMAFC-ERP Artesian RO System only flushes 1 gallon of water for every gallon of purified water produced – a FAR more efficient 1:1 ratio.

 Another design feature that helps maintain a high flow rate from the faucet is the use of wider 3/8” fittings instead of the standard 1/4″ fittings.

 5. Low Maintenance

 The Home Master TMAFC-ERP RO filters about 2,000 gallons of water before it requires filter changes.
 For most families, that’s a whole year’s worth of water.

-Filter changes are easy, and you don’t even need any tools, not even a wrench.
+Filter changes are easy, and you won’t need tools – not even a wrench.

-This modular design has one other big advantage – longevity.
+This modular design has another significant advantage: longevity.

-This causes leaks and can even cause a flood when the housing eventually breaks completely.
+This causes leaks and can even create a flood when the housing eventually breaks completely.